Sometimes, all you need are a few cheap items to have an effective therapy session with adult patients. Cue the local dollar store!

 $1 Language Treatment

-15. Crossword puzzles
+15. Crossword Puzzles

 How to use: Crossword puzzles can be great for moderate aphasia.
 Once again, I look for puzzles that are more adult-friendly.